 A. Monosaccharides

-The term monosaccharide comes from the words “mono” which means “one” and “saccharide” which means “sugar.”
-Monosaccharides are carbohydrates that consist of only one sugar molecule.
-The most common and important monosaccharides in foods are:
+The term monosaccharide is a combination of “mono,” which means “one,” and “saccharide,” which means “sugar.”
+Monosaccharides are carbohydrates made up of just one sugar molecule.
+The main monosaccharides found in foods are glucose, fructose, and galactose.

 1. Glucose

-Glucose, also known as “blood sugar,” is the most abundant monosaccharide in foods.
-However, glucose rarely exists as a standalone entity in foods; it usually exists as part of disaccharides or complex carbohydrates.
-Glucose serves as an important source of energy for your body, especially your brain, nerve, and red blood cells.
+Glucose, also known as “blood sugar,” is the most common monosaccharide.
+However, it’s seldom found in isolation within foods; it typically exists as part of disaccharides or complex carbohydrates.
+Glucose plays a vital role in providing energy to your body, especially for your brain, nerves, and red blood cells.

 2. Fructose

 Fructose is the sweetest monosaccharide.
-It exists naturally in fruits and honey.
-It also occurs (through processing) in high-fructose corn syrup and various processed foods and beverages that use the syrup, such as cereals, soft drinks, candies, etc.
+It naturally occurs in fruits and honey.
+It’s also present in high-fructose corn syrup, which then finds its way into various processed foods and beverages that use the syrup, like cereals, soft drinks, and candies.

 3. Galactose

-Just like glucose, galactose rarely exists as a standalone entity in foods.
-It usually exists as part of the disaccharide lactose, which is the main carbohydrate of milk.
+Similar to glucose, galactose is rarely found in isolation within foods.
+It’s typically found as part of lactose, which is the main carbohydrate in milk.

 B. Disaccharides

-Disaccharides are carbohydrates consisting of two bonded monosaccharide molecules.
-The word “di” in the term disaccharide means “two.”
-The most common and important disaccharides in foods are:
+Disaccharides are carbohydrates formed by the bonding of two monosaccharide molecules.
+The term “di” in disaccharide means “two.”
+The main disaccharides found in foods are lactose, sucrose, and maltose.

 1. Lactose

-Lactose consists of one glucose molecule and one galactose molecule.
-It’s the main carbohydrate of milk.
-The word “lac” in the term lactose means “milk.”
-Lactose is also commonly called “milk sugar.”
+Lactose is composed of one glucose molecule and one galactose molecule.
+It serves as the main carbohydrate in milk.
+The term “lac” in lactose means “milk.”
+It’s also commonly referred to as “milk sugar.”

 2. Sucrose

 Sucrose consists of one glucose molecule and one fructose molecule.
-Since it contains fructose, sucrose is the sweetest disaccharide.
-Sucrose occurs naturally in fruits and vegetables.
-White sugar or brown sugar that people consume regularly is made from sucrose that is refined from sugarcane or sugar beets.
+Due to its fructose content, sucrose is considered the sweetest disaccharide.
+It occurs naturally in various fruits and vegetables.
+The white or brown sugar we typically consume is refined from sucrose obtained from sugarcane or sugar beets.

 3. Maltose

-Maltose consists of two glucose molecules.
-It rarely exists as a standalone entity in foods.
-Maltose usually occurs as a result of the digestion of starch by your body.
-It also occurs through the fermentation process in the production of alcoholic beverages.
+Maltose is made up of two glucose molecules.
+It’s rarely found in isolation within foods.
+Maltose primarily arises as a result of starch digestion in the body.
+It also occurs during the fermentation process in the production of alcoholic beverages.

 Complex Carbohydrates

-Complex carbohydrates are carbohydrates that consists of three or more monosaccharides.
-They include two types of carbohydrates, i.e. oligosaccharides and polysaccharides.
+Complex carbohydrates are carbohydrates made up of three or more monosaccharides.
+They fall into two categories: oligosaccharides and polysaccharides.

 A. Oligosaccharides

-Oligosaccharides are carbohydrates consisting of 3 to 10 monosaccharides.
-The word “oligo” in the term oligosaccharide means “several.”
-The most common oligosaccharides in foods are:
+Oligosaccharides are carbohydrates composed of 3 to 10 monosaccharides.
+The term “oligo” in oligosaccharide means “several.”
+The most common oligosaccharides found in foods are raffinose and stachyose.

 1. Raffinose

 Raffinose consists of a glucose molecule, a fructose molecule, and a galactose molecule.
-It exists in cabbage, brussels sprouts, broccoli, whole grains, and beans.
+You can find it in cabbage, Brussels sprouts, broccoli, whole grains, and beans.

 2. Stachyose

 Stachyose consists of two galactose molecules, a glucose molecule, and a fructose molecule.
-It exists in many legumes.
+It’s commonly found in various legumes.

 B. Polysaccharides

-Polysaccharides are carbohydrates that contain many (hundreds or thousands) glucose molecules and sometimes several other monosaccharides.
-The word “poly” in polysaccharide means “many.”
-The most important polysaccharides in foods are:
+Polysaccharides are carbohydrates that contain numerous (hundreds or thousands) glucose molecules, sometimes along with other monosaccharides.
+The term “poly” in polysaccharide means “many.”
+The key polysaccharides found in foods are glycogen, starches, and fibers.

 1. Glycogen

-Glycogen is the storage form of glucose in animals and humans; it does not exist in plants.
-However, when an animal dies, its glycogen is broken down by enzymes in its body.
-So, very little glycogen remains in meat.
-Most glycogen in your body does not come from food but is made by your body from excess glucose.
+Glycogen serves as the storage form of glucose in animals and humans.
+It’s not present in plants.
+However, when an animal passes away, enzymes break down its glycogen.
+So, there’s very little glycogen left in the meat.
+Most glycogen in your body is produced by your body from excess glucose, rather than coming directly from food.

 2. Starches

-Just like glycogen for animals and humans, starch is the storage form of glucose in plants.
-There are two types of starch, i.e. amylose and amylopectin.
-The digestion of amylopectin is faster, so it increases blood glucose faster than amylose.
+Similar to glycogen in animals and humans, starch is the storage form of glucose in plants.
+There are two types of starch: amylose and amylopectin.
+Amylopectin is digested more quickly, leading to a faster increase in blood glucose compared to amylose.

 3. Fibers

-Fiber is the skeletal structure of plants, so it exists only in plants.
-Not all fibers are polysaccharides, but most of them are.
+Fiber constitutes the skeletal structure of plants, so it’s exclusively found in plants.
+While not all fibers are polysaccharides, most of them are.

-Due to their molecular bonds, most fibers are indigestible; they pass through your digestive system without being digested and absorbed by your body.
-Hence, they contribute little or no energy to your body.
-Nevertheless, they have many health benefits.
+Due to their molecular structure, most fibers are indigestible.
+They pass through your digestive system without being digested and absorbed by your body.
+Hence, they contribute little to no energy.
+However, they offer numerous health benefits.

 Some fibers, though, are fermentable.
-They can be fermented and digested by bacteria in the colon.
-Based on their solubility in water, fibers can be classified into soluble fibers and insoluble fibers.
-Soluble fibers are usually more fermentable than insoluble fibers.
+They can be fermented and digested by bacteria in your colon.
+Based on their solubility in water, fibers can be classified into soluble and insoluble fibers.
+Soluble fibers are generally more fermentable compared to insoluble fibers.

 Digestion and Absorption of Carbohydrates

-The process of carbohydrate digestion begins in your mouth.
-When you chew starchy food, the amylase enzyme in your saliva breaks down the starch into maltose.
-Disaccharides, though, aren’t digested in the mouth.
+Carbohydrate digestion kicks off in your mouth.
+As you chew starchy foods, an enzyme called amylase in your saliva breaks down starch into maltose.
+However, disaccharides are not digested in the mouth.

-Other enzymes then break down maltose and other disaccharides into monosaccharides.
-The enzyme maltase breaks down maltose into two glucose molecules; the enzyme sucrase breaks down sucrose into fructose and glucose; the enzyme lactase breaks down lactose into galactose and glucose.
+Subsequent enzymes break down maltose and other disaccharides into monosaccharides.
+Maltase splits maltose into two glucose molecules, sucrase breaks down sucrose into fructose and glucose, and lactase breaks down lactose into galactose and glucose.

-After that, all these monosaccharides enter the bloodstream and travel to the liver.
-The liver then converts most non-glucose monosaccharides into glucose.
-If there is an immediate need for energy, the glucose is sent to your body’s cells for energy.
-If there is no immediate need for energy, the glucose is stored as glycogen in the liver, muscles, and brain.
+These monosaccharides then enter the bloodstream and travel to the liver.
+In the liver, most non-glucose monosaccharides are converted into glucose.
+If your body needs immediate energy, glucose is sent to your cells.
+If not, glucose is stored as glycogen in the liver, muscles, and brain.

-However, the capacity of your body to store glycogen is limited.
-Glycogen can only provide energy for about a day or less.
-Once the glycogen storage limit is reached, the remaining excess glucose will be stored as fat.
+Keep in mind that glycogen storage is limited.
+It can only provide energy for about a day or less.
+Once the storage limit is reached, any excess glucose will be stored as fat.

-Regarding fibers, most fibers can’t be digested by your body.
-So, they just pass through your digestive system and are excreted in feces.
-Some fibers, though, can be fermented by the bacteria in your colon.
-This fermentation produces gas, water, and short-chain fatty acids.
+As for fiber, most fibers are indigestible by your body.
+They just pass through the digestive system and end up being excreted.
+However, certain fibers can be fermented by bacteria in your colon, resulting in the production of gas, water, and short-chain fatty acids.

-Since they are indigestible, most fibers do not contribute energy to your body.
-The fermented fibers contribute energy but only a little, about 1.5 to 2.5 calories per gram.
-However, fiber has many health benefits, such as preventing constipation and reducing blood cholesterol.
+Since most fibers are indigestible, they do not contribute significant energy to your body.
+Fermented fibers provide only a small amount of energy, approximately 1.5 to 2.5 calories per gram.
+Nonetheless, fiber offers numerous health benefits, such as preventing constipation and reducing blood cholesterol levels.

-Other carbohydrates that are also difficult to digest are FODMAP, which stands for fermentable oligosaccharides, disaccharides, monosaccharides, and polyols.
-Among them are raffinose and stachyose that we mentioned above.
+Another group of carbohydrates that is difficult to digest is FODMAP, which stands for fermentable oligosaccharides, disaccharides, monosaccharides, and polyols.
+Raffinose and stachyose, mentioned earlier, are examples.
 Both are fermented by bacteria in the large intestine.

 Closing Remarks

-The classification of the types of carbohydrates above is based on their chemical structure, as is commonly done in nutrition science.
-This is not the only way to classify carbohydrates.
-For example, MedlinePlus and the American Diabetes Association classify carbohydrates into three types, i.e. sugars, starches, and fiber.
+The classification of carbohydrates discussed earlier is based on their chemical structure, which is commonly done in nutrition science.
+However, carbohydrates can also be classified in other ways.
+For instance, MedlinePlus and the American Diabetes Association classify carbohydrates into sugars, starches, and fiber.

-Whichever way you classify carbohydrates, they end up in your body primarily as glucose and fiber.
-Consuming too much glucose is associated with diabetes, obesity, or other related health problems; while fiber has many health benefits.
+No matter how you classify them, carbohydrates end up in your body as glucose and fiber.
+Consuming too much glucose is associated with health issues like diabetes and obesity, while fiber offers numerous health benefits.

 References